gdejohn/procrastination/README.md

 binary function to its head and tail and returns the result, otherwise it returns a default value produced by the given supplier.

 Because sequences are lazy, it is perfectly natural to work with infinite sequences.
 But be careful!
-Some methods, like [`last()`][last], must traverse an entire sequence and will never return if it's infinite.
-Other methods can short-circuit, like [`find(Predicate)`][find], so they might return given an infinite sequence or they might not.
+For example, [`hashing`][hash] a sequence requires traversing the entire thing and will never return if it's infinite.
+Other methods can short-circuit, like [`contains`][contains], so they might return given an infinite sequence or they might not.
 Even if a sequence is finite, eager methods like these can still throw `OutOfMemoryError` if the sequence is memoized, can't be garbage-collected, and doesn't fit in memory.